fpjohnston/TECO-64/doc/branching.md

 will be the one that follows the tag referenced by the O command.
 Command execution continues normally from this point.

 Use of the O command is subject to two restrictions.
-First, if an O command is stored in a Q-register as part of a command string which is to be executed by an M command, the tag referenced by the O command must reside in the same Q-register.
+First, the tag referenced by the command must be in the same command string, Q-register, or indirect command file as the command itself.
+Second, the tag must occur only once.

-Second, an O command which is inside a command loop may not branch to a tagged location preceding the command loop.
-However, it is always possible to branch out of a command loop to a location which follows the command loop and then branch to the desired tag.
+This only applies to tags referenced by O commands; tags that are simply comments may be duplicated without causing an error.

 The text argument in the O command has the same format as the text arguments in the search and E commands.
 String building characters such